|

 nunica.com. |

-The captions displayed at the bottom of Jack’s photos are notes that we found on the reverse side of his original photos.
+The captions displayed at the bottom of Jack’s photos are notes that were found on the reverse side of his original photos.

-According to this photo, the first Grand Trunk Rail Road Bridge that crossed Crockery Creek washed out in 1905.
+According to this photo, the first Grand Trunk Railroad trestle that crossed Crockery Creek washed out in 1905.

 Grand Trunk RR Washout.
 Crockery Creek 1905 |